polinankoleva/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures
-The repo contains implementation of well-known basic data structures as well as different basic/advanced algorithms.
+The repo contains implementation of well-known basic data structures as well as different basic/advanced algorithmic tasks.
 It is created with learning purpose, nothing fancy.